 Teams will be 3-8 students, likely spanning multiple universities.
 The number of students from any one university on any one team will be 5.

 Students will rank the projects in order of interest.
-A matching process will be run that puts a student team with an open source project and team rosters will be settled on or before the Kickoff Hackathon on January 18th.
+A matching process will be run that puts a student team with an open source project and team rosters will be settled on or before the Kickoff Hackathon on October 9th, 10th and 11th (Fri/Sat/Sun morning), 2014.

 The student team will work on improving the project in two ways: